There are at least six accounts every family needs to have. Of course, most people have one or perhaps two accounts. However, that isn’t enough.

 Six accounts?
 Are you serious?

-You may think that you need to have a lot of cash in order to do this.
+You may think that you need to have a lot of cash to do this.
 However, that is not even remotely true.
-In fact, it may even help you with your finances more if you are struggling to make ends meet.
+In fact, it may also help you with your finances more if you are struggling to make ends meet.

 Look at it like this.
-Let’s say you own 20 pair of socks and they are all different colors.
+Let’s say you own 20 pairs of socks and they are all different colors.
 Instead of folding them and putting them into your drawer, you toss them into a big pile.
-The morning comes and you need socks.
+The morning comes, and you need socks.
 However, you need to find the blue socks.

 The same concept is true for your money.
-If you know which account is for emergencies only and which pays the mortgage.
+You know which account is for emergencies, and which account pays the mortgage.
 This is a simple system which helps you organize your money.
 Using differen bank accounts for budgeting helps you keep better track of your money.